 C.F.
 Martin and Co. have been producing some of the finest acoustic guitars available for more than 180 years.
 They have made significant contributions that help define the instrument into what it is today.
 Notable examples include the invention of the dreadnought and their use of “X-bracing.”
 Together these developments completely changed the entire industry.

 Though they are steeped in tradition, they continue to innovate even to this day.
 Martin has a wide selection of guitars with different shapes, sizes, and materials available, suiting the needs of virtually any guitarist.
 The most prominent characteristics of what can be described as the “Martin sound” is the amount of projection, bass, clarity, and piano-like sustain that embodies their instruments, making them a popular choice with musicians across the globe.

 The Road Series

-The Martin Road series guitars represent an excellent value at a lower price point than their core lineup.
-While these guitars are a fine choice for anyone looking to invest in a high quality acoustic, they are exceptionally tailored to the needs of touring musicians who look for features such as a full-bodied sound, overall comfort, solid wood construction, electronics suitable for gigging and recording, as well as a reliable case or gig bag.
+The Road Series guitars represent an excellent value at a lower price point than their core lineup.
+While these guitars are a fine choice for anyone looking to invest in a high quality acoustic, they are exceptionally tailored to the needs of touring musicians who look for features such as an inspiring sound, overall comfort, solid wood construction, electronics suitable for gigging and recording, as well as a reliable case or gig bag.

 On stage and in the studio with the Fishman MX-T